What does Veronica mean?

 How popular is Veronica?

-Veronica is a very popular first name for females (#158 out of 4276, Top 4%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Veronica is a very popular first name for women (#158 out of 4276, Top 4%) and also a very popular surname for all people (#39824 out of 150436, Top 26%).
+(2000 U.S. Census)